Ranked in these QuestionsQuestion Ranking

 Pro Fullscreen mode available with a patch

 Pro Can copy entire hierarchy to/from Word with a simple copy/paste action

 Freemind allows quickly copying over structure of the mindmap as a bulleted, tab-indented list starting at the node selected.
 It can also take a bulleted, tab-indented list and create a mindmap from it.

 Pro Supports media files, recognizes URLs and commands

-Freemind allows dropping in any kind of file, URL or command as part of the mindmap.
+Freemind accepts drag-and-drop for any kind of file, URL or command as part of the mindmap.
 Files it recognizes, like images, will be displayed.
 Other files will open in a separate, appropriate application.
 URLs, links to folders, and executable commands pasted in will be recognized and turned in to clickable links.